tjdwill/ewi/journal.md

 Instead, I will focus on writing an additional method that returns metrics from a Record.
 My original thought process to exclude this makes little sense in hindsight, so I'm going to add this feature.

+**Update:** I was able to implement the changes, but I want to note here that I wound up using a `const_cast` in order to get the parts playing nicely.
+Part of the motivation for this refactor was to instantiate the `Eigen` data types via references to vectors instead of copies.
+It makes little sense to have to copy all relevant metrics vectors during retrieval only to have them copied again in the matrix construction.

+I learned about the use of `std::reference_wrapper` and helpers `std::ref()`/`std::cref`.
+As it turns out, `Eigen` doesn't want to instantiate Vector types from `const` STL vector references; it only worked with mutable references.
+This was an issue because the entire `Entry` and `Record` APIs deal with const references pretty much exclusively.
+Instead of adding redundant getters and setters, leading to changing and extending multiple APIs, I decided to simply cast the `const` away in the implementented `Record::metrics()` function.
+I justify this by noting that metrics should never be modified, so there is no context in which they should be changed directly.
+Also, the internal data member storing metrics are non-const, so `const_cast` does not invoke undefined behavior.

+Time will tell if this was a wise decision.

+Also, I realized that I never included the data processing for personal surveys in my metrics component, so I did so.
+The Personal Index is a single value ranging from [-1, 1].
+It is calculated using the method I wrote about on [21 October 2024's entry](21-october-2024).

 ### 23 December 2024